SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 I find her hand and hold it.
 "About what I wish for…"

 Pinkie holds my hand in return.
-"OOO, what do you wish for?
-I'll tell you what I wish for if you tell me yours!"
+"Ooh, what do you wish for?
+I'll tell you my wish if you tell me yours!"

 I hesitate for a moment, but relent.
-"Deal… can you go first?"
+"Deal… but can you go first?"

 "Sure.
 I wish for your wish to come true!
 And for all my friends to be happy!"